 So how high did these large bills go? $500, $1,000, or maybe even $5,000?

 In fact, as you’ll soon learn, it was much higher than that.

 We used to have $10,000 bills, and they’re still considered legal US tender.
-It was the highest denomination US bill to be in public circulation.
+It was the highest denomination U.S. currency to be in public circulation.
 Can you imagine walking into a Walmart and paying for a stick of gum with a $10,000 dollar note?
 One of these bills sure would be the envy anyone during this pandemic and market shift.

 The chances of you stumbling upon a high denomination note like this are low.
 In fact, it’s been estimated that only 350 $10,000 dollar bills are still in circulation.
 And most of those are in the hands of museums or private collectors.

 In fact, if you do have a $10,000 dollar note in your possession than the last thing you’d want to do is to use it to buy groceries.
 The value of the bill is much greater than $10,000 because of its rarity.

 But before we talk about value, let’s learn a few things about the elusive $10,000 bill.